xTerrene/Eos/Docs.md

 ## Golden Moves

 Some features and exploits require [EBGui Gold](/Docs.md#About_Gold) to use.
-These features are labeled with a "(G)" next to the name; for example, in the image above, "Instant Chain Hack" is prefixed with the "(G)", meaning only Gold members can use it.
-Attempting to enable it while not a Gold member will just give you an error.
+These features are golden in color, and won't let you enable them if you don't have your Gold membership set up properly.
+You'll be given an error if you try to.

 ## SmartAttack